msdrigg/Roam/docs/upcoming-work.md

     - When actively scanning for devices and no new ones are found show a warning message underneath the device list
         - “We weren’t able to wake your Roku” (Find out why), (X)
         - Find out more shows a popup with some reasons why this may be happening
-            - The device is turned off (we can’t discover a device that isn’t turned on)
-            - You aren’t connected to the same network (Can we show the device network name?)
+            - Make sure your device is powered on and connected to the same wifi network as your app.
+If this still doesn't work, try adding the device manually.
-            - You are connected to a cellular connection
-            - Suggest manually adding a device
-            - Link to this article to see more troubleshooting https://support.roku.com/article/115001480188
+            - Link https://roam.msd3.io/manually-add-tv.md and https://support.roku.com/article/115001480188 for more troubleshooting
-        - Dismiss when tv connects
-- Update keyboard handling (All but macOS)
+- Update keyboard handling to support ecp-textedit (All but macOS)
     - Show keyboard when textedit is opened
     - Hide keyboard when textedit closed
     - If ecp-textedit is supported, allow selecting, deleting text and moving cursor.
 Just re-send text each time it changes if this is supported.